vibrant-data-labs/openmappr-OLD/README.md

 * [How to integrate Sendgrid for feedback](https://github.com/selfhostedworks/openmappr/wiki/How-to-integrate-Sendgrid-for-feedback)

 ## Running Locally
 First you need to install the following prerequisites.
-The installation instructions may vary based on your operating system, but a guide for macOS can be found [here](https://github.com/selfhostedworks/openmappr/wiki/macOS-Prerequisites-Install-Guide).
+The installation instructions may vary based on your operating system.
+Please review the prerequisite install guides listed above.
 * Git
 * Docker & Docker Compose
 * Node.js 8.12.0 ([nvm](https://github.com/nvm-sh/nvm) is recommended)